Last Updated on 31 January 2022 by Dan

 I’ve actually got a confession before we start, and some of you may judge me for it – I’ve never actually used a money management app before.
 I’m one of those people (ahem, some may say sad) who keeps a close eye on exactly what’s going in and out of their bank account so I’ve simply never felt I’ve needed one.

-There’s plenty of them out there now though and I’ve always been rather curious about them, so downloading Plum was a good way to satisfy that curiosity!
+There’s plenty of them out there now though and I’ve always been rather curious about them, so downloading the Plum app was a good way to satisfy that curiosity!
 Let’s see how I get on…

-(Please be aware this post is sponsored.
+(Affiliate Disclosure: Please be aware this post is sponsored.
 Plum hasn’t paid me directly for this post, but did ask me to review the app, and if you sign up through my link below I will receive a small payment.
 We know our genuine opinion on if you should give your money or time to a service is highly important, and per our editorial policy you’re getting our genuine opinion without adjustments by Plum, except a check to ensure sure financial promotion rules are complied with).

-How Plum works
+How the Plum app works

-Plum is one of the new wave of FinTech apps which have started up to make use of the Open Banking initiative.
+The Plum app is one of the new wave of FinTech apps which have started up to make use of the Open Banking initiative.
 This basically allows companies to have read access to your bank accounts to help provide innovative financial services.

 What the Plum app actually purports to do is examine your transactions, and work out from your ingoings and outgoings what’s a reasonable amount to set aside every 4-5 days without putting yourself under financial stress.